Dualities of 3D $\mathcal{N}=1$ SQCD from Branes and non-SUSY deformations: Introduction

+The WZ term is \beq N_c \int _{\cal M} {\rm tr}\, \frac{1}{2\pi} F \wedge F \, , \eeq where ${\cal \partial M}$ is the 3D spacetime. $F$ transforms in the adjoint of $U(N_f-n)$.
+It is important to note that in the electric theory there is no WZ term in the UV, which, as we will discuss in section \ref{sec2}, can be seen directly from the fact that in the brane set-up the flavour branes end on the $NS5$ brane instead of the $(1,k')$ fivebrane, which is the case for the magnetic theory.
+This is similar to Seiberg Duality, where the meson operator can only be seen in the magnetic theory.
+We expect the WZ term to appear in the IR of the electric theory, since its the same as the IR of the magnetic counterpart.

-When $\frac{N_f}{2}+k -\frac{N_c}{2} < 0$ SUSY is broken and the 'electric' theory is described by two magnetic theories: a magnetic dual of the form $U(\frac{N_c}{2}-\frac{N_f}{2}-k)_{\frac{k}{2}+\frac{3N_c}{4} -\frac{N_f}{4},k+\frac{N_c}{2}}$ and magnetic' of the form $U(\frac{N_c}{2}-\frac{N_f}{2}+k)_{\frac{k}{2}-\frac{3N_c}{4} +\frac{N_f}{4},k-\frac{N_c}{2}}$.
+When $\tNc \equiv \frac{N_f}{2}+k -\frac{N_c}{2} < 0$ SUSY is broken and the 'electric' theory is described by two magnetic theories: a magnetic dual of the form $U(\frac{N_c}{2}-\frac{N_f}{2}-k)_{\frac{k}{2}+\frac{3N_c}{4} -\frac{N_f}{4},k+\frac{N_c}{2}}$ and magnetic' of the form $U(\frac{N_c}{2}-\frac{N_f}{2}+k)_{\frac{k}{2}-\frac{3N_c}{4} +\frac{N_f}{4},k-\frac{N_c}{2}}$.
 The IR is described by several TQFTs.

 This work is a continuation of \cite{Bashmakov:2018wts,Gomis:2017ixy,Armoni:2022wef}, where the case of adjoint QCD without flavours was considered.
-Here we discuss new phenomena that we encounter when flavours are added, in particular the symmetry breaking phase and the appearance of a WZ term.
+Here we give a string theory perspective on the phenomena that occurs due to the addition of flavours, in particular the symmetry breaking phase and the appearance of a WZ term.
 When the adjoint fermion is integrated out, we arrive at QCD.
 Our results agree with \cite{Komargodski:2017keh}.
-Earlier field theory papers considered the anomalies of the theory when $k=0$ \cite{Lohitsiri:2022jyz} and the SQCD duality \cite{Choi:2018ohn,Bashmakov:2018ghn}.
+Earlier field theory papers considered the anomalies of the theory when $k=0$ \cite{Lohitsiri:2022jyz} and the SQCD duality \cite{Benini:2018umh,Choi:2018ohn,Bashmakov:2018ghn}.
+We also provide evidence for new IR dualities of theories where SUSY is spontaneously broken.

 By adding $O3$ planes to the brane configuration we realise $SO$ and $Sp$ gauge theories and obtain the associated dualities.